Gator Base - Paver Foundation Panels

-Gator base tiles are made out of expanded polypropylene, which means that they are non-biodegradable.
+These tiles are made out of expanded polypropylene, which means that they are non-biodegradable.
 Since gator grids do not naturally break down, they will last longer than a lifetime.
 They are also virtually indestructible, and it takes a very sharp blade to cut them.
-The durability of these grids will keep your paved structures strong and stable forever, so a gator base is the best way to go when you are installing pavers.
+The durability of these grids will keep your paved structures strong and stable for the long term, therefore installing a solid base panel is a preferred stabilization method.

 Most paving bases such as gravel and sand erode over time, causing the paved area to crack and disintegrate.
 When wind and rain beat down on your soil, it washes away.
 Harsh weather can remove the dirt, sand, and stone from underneath your paved area, warping the ground's level.
 When the ground beneath a paved surface is not level, the structure can quickly warp, crack, or crumble.

 These bases, however, never erode.
 They are made from a very durable material, and they come in wide, flat tiles, so it is almost impossible for them to wash away.
 Each grid unit's surface area is 24 in by 36 (60 by 90 cm), making them hard to move once you have installed them.
 Since these grids stay put no matter what, they are among the most reliable paving bases available.

 Since gator grids do not wash away, and since they hold down the dirt and stone beneath paved areas, they are an essential tool for pavers and landscapers everywhere.
 Once you install a gator base grid, it is fixed to the ground under the pavement's weight.
 Since gator bases are wide and flat, it takes a lot of force to move them.
 Even in severe weather, a these base grids will stay put.